-Following the positive feedback and interest of the first edition of the HDI workshop who gathered more than twenty people in Kyoto (Japan), the Second Int.
+Following the positive feedback and interest of the first edition of the HDI workshop in Kyoto (Japan), the 2nd Int.
 Workshop on Human-Document Interaction (HDI 2019) will focus on how humans interact with written information around them, and the interfaces between users and documents.
 The term document is meant here in the wider possible sense, to refer to any physical object that carries static or dynamic written information.

 Scope and motivation

 A number of recent developments point to a coming change of paradigm in the way we interact with written information around us.

 Physical and digital documents are finally settling to coexist in peace - connecting the two is empowering for both sides.
 Technology advances, such as in augmented reality, permit bringing forms of digital interaction to the physical world and vice versa, while the linking between the physical and the digital world is done in an increasingly more fluid and realistic manner.

 At the same time, a new generation of readers, conditioned by the affordances offered by electronic content and the new media types (e.g. blogs and social media posts), have developed distinct reading behaviours and new ways to interact with written content.
 Written content itself is becoming more dynamic and possible to adapt and change depending on the delivery methods used.

 Wearable sensors allow observing the user and introducing the user's context in the loop, offering personalised services by intelligently linking written information with the user actions.

 Mobile cameras are changing, while at the same time, embedded 3D mobile cameras (computational and interactive) are already transforming the mobile camera function.
 Internet of things is evolving the way everyday objects (many of them carriers of text) can influence our actions.